apmcleod/met-align/README.md

 For example: `$ java -cp bin metalign.Main -g grammars/all.lpcfg corpora/WTCInv/invent1.mid`

 `grammar` should be a pre-trained grammar (see [Training a Grammar](#training-a-grammar)).
-You may include `-g` multiple times with different grammar files to create a joint grammar. (grammars/all.lpcfg contains all songs within the corpora directory.)
+You may include `-g` multiple times with different grammar files to create a joint grammar. (grammars/all.lpcfg contains all songs within the corpora directory, but is untested.)
 `FILES` should be a list of 1 or more music files (MIDI/krn) or directories containing only music files.
 Any directory entered will be searched recursively for files.

 Arguments to change settings: